-It is important that as many landings as possible have a probability of being sampled in order for the sampled Pacific halibut to be a representative portion from the population of retained Pacific halibut.
-To help ensure this, the weekly sampling schedule is randomized so that landings on any day have an equal chance of being selected for sampling.
+It is important that as many landings as possible have a probability of being sampled so that the sampled Pacific halibut are representative of the population of retained Pacific halibut.
+To ensure representativeness, the weekly sampling schedule is randomized so that landings on any day have an equal chance of being selected for sampling.
+Any changes to the sampling calendar must first be approved by the Fisheries Data Services Branch Manager.